mattpeebles/book-commons-client/README.md

 TODO:

--Add form to add or edit wishlists
+- Add form to add or edit wishlists
+- Transistion sophisticated unit tests to redux
+- add tests for actions
+- add tests for reducers
+- add tests for wishlist settings
+- transistion app to redux/stateless
+ - wishlist in particular